BlackEmpir7199/StudySphere/docs/GenAI-use-cases.md

 StudySphere integrates three Azure AI services to enhance the study group experience through intelligent automation and content moderation.

-## Use Case 1: Quiz Classification with Azure OpenAI
+## Use Case 1: Quiz Classification with Google Gemini AI

 ### Description
 When students register, they complete a 5-question personality quiz.
-Azure OpenAI (GPT-4o-mini) analyzes their answers and classifies them into specific academic interests.
+Google Gemini (gemini-2.0-flash-exp) analyzes their answers and classifies them into specific academic interests.

 ### Flow Diagram